gvwilson/thirdbit/_posts/2006/2006-08-17-scipy06-first-morning.md

 	<li>Has been running in various incarnations for almost ten years</li>
 </ul>
 </li>
-	<li>Good discussion of architectural issues --- perfect example of the kind of researcher I'd like Software Carpentry to produce</li>
+	<li>Good discussion of architectural issues—perfect example of the kind of researcher I'd like Software Carpentry to produce</li>
 </ul>